MIT-DB-Class/simple-db-hw-2021/lab4.md

 ###  2.9.
 Design alternatives

-During the course of this lab, we have identified three substantial design choices that you have to make:
+During the course of this lab, we have identified some substantial design choices that you have to make:

 *  Locking granularity: page-level versus tuple-level
-*  Deadlock handling: detection vs. avoidance
+*  Deadlock handling: detection vs. prevention, aborting yourself vs. others.
-*  Deadlock resolution: aborting yourself versus aborting others

 ***

 **Bonus Exercise 6.
-(10% extra credit)**
+(20% extra credit)**

-For one or more of these choices, implement both alternatives and briefly compare their performance characteristics in your writeup.
+For one or more of these choices, implement both alternatives and experimentally compare their performance charateristics.
+Include your benchmarking code and a brief evaluation (possibly with graphs) in your writeup.

 You have now completed this lab.
 Good work!